Davos 2022: What to expect from this year's World Economic Forum event

 The climate crisis is always one of the top talking points at the WEF and this is not set to change in 2022.

-There is always significant pushback against organisers, with the fact that so many attendees arrive in Davos by way of private jet being one of the more vocal criticisms of the event's eco-credentials.
+There is always significant pushback against organisers, with the fact that so many attendees arrive in Davos by way of private jet tarnishing the event's eco-credentials.

 Greenpeace and other environmental NGOs always have a presence at the event and in 2019, teenage climate activist Greta Thunberg notably held her weekly School Strike climate protest with local youth.